Liviujmk/Info-20-21/README.md

 # Info-20-21
-Github repository of exercises at info lab
+Github repository of exercises from info lab TIBI